dave1987/LSE-Scraper/README.md

 Running will create a log file of the same name in the same directory with the date/time and keywords appended.
 It will contain a list of URL links by market (FTSE100, FTSE250 and FTSE AIM) to the news stories in the LSE RNS feed which contain the keyword entered at the top of the script.
 These are currently set to keyword = "xceed" for exceed or exeeding and keyword2 = "head of expect" for ahead of expectations.

-Once run you can open the log file and click through the links to assess each nes story which contains the given keywords.
+Once run you can open the log file and click through the links to assess each RNS story which contains the given keywords.

 ## Future plans